enoqueJonas/tutoring-app-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 We would like to thank all our team members, colleagues and mentors at Microverse.
-We would also like to thank Murat Korkmaz of Behance for this wonderful app design
+We would also like to thank <a href="https://www.behance.net/muratk">Murat Korkmaz</a>
+of Behance for this wonderful app design <a href="https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign/modules/173005583">Book a vespa test-ride</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>